OSC/ood-documentation/develop/_sources/reference/files/nginx-stage-yml.rst.txt

   List of environment variables to pass onto PUN environment from /etc/ood/profile.
-Example below shows some default env vars that are declared.
+Example below shows some default environment variables that are declared.

   Default
     No declarations of new environment variables.